Everything You Need to Know About Overcoming a Setback

 -Mark Waltney, The Martian

-1. What is your #1 secret weapon for overcoming setbacks?
+1. What was the last setback you experienced, and what was your #1 secret weapon for overcoming it?

 Thank you for taking the time to journey with me today!